hikari-no-yume/crockfordfacts.org/README.md

 Read me
 =======

 crockfordfacts.org is a website containing many facts about [Douglas Crockford](http://crockford.com).
-I made this because I was sad about the demise of crockfordfacts*.com*, and luckily I could recover many of its facts from the tweets of the [@CrockfordFacts](http://twitter.com/CrockfordFacts) bot someone had made for that site.
+I made this because I was sad about the demise of crockfordfacts*.com*, and luckily I could recover many of its facts from the tweets of the [@CrockfordFacts](http://twitter.com/CrockfordFacts) bot someone had made for that site, and from IRC logs of [CrockBot](https://github.com/mikeal/crockbot), a similar IRC bot.

 Written in JavaScript using node.js. ![JSLint](http://www.jslint.com/jslintpill.gif) compliant, of course: [jslint.com](http://www.JSLint.com/)